orbs-network/posv2-contracts-deployment-migration/README.md

 ### Pitfalls
 * It is crucial that updating the contract registry is the final step.
 This is the point in time where the new contract is officialy integrated with the PoS ecosystem.
 The state of the new and old contracts should be equivalent at the time of the registry update.
-* Any events emitted by the new contract prior to setting in the registry should <b>not</b> be assumed to be available to clients.
+* Any events emitted by the new contract prior to setting in the registry should **not** be assumed to be available to clients.
 Most clients only start tracking contract events starting from the registry update block number.
-* <b>Events backward compatibility:</b> Many clinets track the PoS history using events.
+* **Events backward compatibility:** Many clinets track the PoS history using events.
 If an event signature changes (e.g. by adding a new field), querying the event using the old signature will no longer work.
 It is therefore important to ensure that all clients  have the knowlege of which signature to use when querying a contract.
 Simply put, the clients must use the correct ABI for the queried contract.
 One way to achieve this is to query etherscan for the ABI of the specific address, assuming the contract is verified.
-Another option is to use the `getAbiByContractAddress()` function from the contracts package (`@orbs-network/orbs-ethereum-contracts-v2`), <b>assuming it was updated with the address and ABI of the new contract</b>.
+Another option is to use the `getAbiByContractAddress()` function from the contracts package (`@orbs-network/orbs-ethereum-contracts-v2`), **assuming it was updated with the address and ABI of the new contract**.
 * Many of these script interact with both and older and newer versions of the same contract.
 However, in many cases, the scripts assume the same ABI for both.
 Beware of breaking changes, and if neccessary modify the script to use and old ABI version when interacting with an older version.

 ## Committee contract upgrade script